azusa152/leetcode_solution_ruby/README.md

-# leetcode_solution_ruby
-the leet code solution with ruby
+this is the repo to record my solution to leetcode question in Ruby language